Joshua-XIV/SocialMediaSite/README.md

   Different permission levels for users, moderators, and admins

 - **Full-text Search**
-  Smarter tweet discovery using PostgreSQL `tsvector` or ElasticSearch (future)
+  Post discovery using PostgreSQL or ElasticSearch

 ---